CabezasGonzalezJavier/VoteRussia2018/README.md

 # VoteRussia2018
 Vote for your player (732 football players)in World cup Russia 2018.
 It is a big football guide with ranting.
-You can see information about your players, goals favor, goals against, positions, numbers.
+You can see information about your players, goals favor, goals against, positions, numbers and much more...

 <p align="center">
  <img src="https://github.com/LumbralesSoftware/VoteRussia2018/blob/master/app/src/main/res/drawable/web_hi_res_512.png" width="300px" />